 The emulator/simulator is suitable mostly for certain types of functional test case executions.

-There is a very wide variety of mobile devices from apple to Samsung to android and to Symbian and so on.
-Considering this wide range of mobile devices it is very hard for the testing team to arrange all sorts of mobile devices while working under considerable amount of budget and timeline related constraints.
+There is a very wide variety of mobile devices from Apple to Samsung to android and to Symbian, and so on.
+Considering this wide range of mobile devices, it is very hard for the testing team to arrange all sorts of mobile devices while working under a considerable amount of budget and timeline related constraints.

-The emulator/simulator can some time not be supportive of certain types of application and in these cases the testing team may need to purchase software patches which may not always be free but could be costly at times.
+The emulator/simulator can sometimes not be supportive of certain types of application and in these cases, the testing team may need to purchase software patches which may not always be free but could be costly at times.

 Not all the emulator/simulator supports the complete gamut of mobile applications.
-For example the bada simulator supports the Maemo (such as Nokia N900), Symbian Touch (such as Nokia N8) and Symbian non-touch (such as Nokia E71) but it does not support other mobile devices like Android.
-As per as the application testing functionalities are concerned, bada does not support direct web browsing testing but it allows the user to test and create only webapps and widgets.
+For example, the bada simulator supports the Maemo (such as Nokia N900), Symbian Touch (such as Nokia N8) and Symbian non-touch (such as Nokia E71) but it does not support other mobile devices like Android.
+As per the application testing functionalities are concerned, bada does not support direct web browsing testing, but it allows the user to test and create only webapps and widgets.